yassinebridi/test/README.md

 > [!WARNING]
-> This project needs maintainers, if you are interested please contact me at `github@yasbr.com`
+> This project needs maintainers, if you are interested please contact me at `me@yasbr.com`

 # Serpl

-`serpl` is a terminal user interface (TUI) application that allows users to search and replace keywords in an entire folder, similar to the functionality available in VS Code.
+`serpl` is a terminal user interface application that allows users to search and replace keywords in an entire folder, similar to the functionality available in VS Code.

 https://github.com/yassinebridi/serpl/assets/18403595/348506704-73336074-bfaf-4a9a-849c-bd4aa4e24afc

-## Table of Contents
+## Table of Content

 1. [Features](#features)
 2. [Installation](#installation-and-update)